IBM/aspera-cli/README.erb.md

 ## Output Format

-Command execution will result in output.
+Command execution will result in output (terminal, stdout/stderr).
 The information displayed depends on the action.
 Types of result include:

-* `object_list` : displayed as a 2 dimensional table: one line per item, one colum per attribute.
 * `single_object` : displayed as a 2 dimensional table: one line per attribute, first column is attribute name, and second is atteribute value.
 Nested hashes are collapsed.
+* `object_list` : displayed as a 2 dimensional table: one line per item, one colum per attribute.
 * `value_list` : a table with one column.
 * `empty` : nothing
 * `status` : a message